Multi-Layer Cycle Benchmarking for high-accuracy error characterization: Multi-layer CB

-The more complex task is determining how to select the Pauli string $\alpha$ (or a set of them) so that the associated sequence $\alpha^{(m)}$, defined by Eq.~\eqref{eq:alpha_m}, yields expectation values $\tilde{\mathsf{O}}_d^{\alpha}$ that allow us to learn \gls{dof} which would have been otherwise unlearnable.
-A couple of preliminary observations prove to be particularly helpful in this endeavour.
-As anticipated before, it is possible to focus on a single graph $G_i$ at a time, since the single-qubit Pauli operators in $\alpha^{(m)}$ associated with the qubits in $G_i$, are fully determined by the single-qubit Pauli operators in $\alpha^{(0)} = \alpha$ associated with the same qubits in $G_i$.
-Moreover, the sequence $\alpha^{(m)}$ is periodic, with a period that depends on the specific Clifford layers.
-In relevant cases, such as for layers consisting exclusively of \cz gates, the period is particularly short as it cannot exceed $4$, since in this case $(U_BU_G)^2 = I$.

-In the remainder of this Section, we thoroughly analyze all the possible graphs $G_i$ that arise when characterizing a pair of layers consisting of parallel \cz gates on a square topology.
-This allows us to prove that, for every qubit $q$ in the bulk of a graph $G_i$, the \gls{mlcb} protocol enables the high-accuracy determination of an additional \gls{dof} that would have been unlearnable using conventional \gls{cb} methods alone.
-In particular, this \gls{dof} can be identified with the ratio $\mu_q^{(BG)}$ of two individual unlearnable fidelities
+In the remainder of this Section, we specifically focus on Clifford layers consisting of parallel \cz gates on a square topology.
+This limits the cardinality of the multi-layer orbits to $4$, as $(U_BU_G)^2 = I$.
+In this context, we are able to prove that, for every qubit $q$ in the bulk of a graph $G_i$, the \gls{mlcb} protocol enables the high-accuracy determination of one additional \gls{dof} that would have been unlearnable using conventional \gls{cb} methods alone.
+In particular, this \gls{dof} can be identified with the ratio $\mu_q^{(BG)}$ of two individual unlearnable eigenvalues

-Here the Pauli string $\beta$ ($\gamma$) consists only of identities $I$ with the exception of a single $X$ associated to the qubit connected to $q$ via the blue (green) edge.
+Here the weight-one Pauli string $\beta$ ($\gamma$) consists only of identities $I$ with the exception of a single $X$ associated to the qubit connected to $q$ via the blue (green) edge.
 This definition explains the usage of the symbol $\mu_1^{(BG)}$ in Eq.~\eqref{eq:equiv_2}, where qubit number $1$ is the only one in the bulk of the graph shown in Fig.~\ref{fig:MLCB}(c).

 Remarkably, all of those \gls{dof} can be accessed by preparing Pauli strings $\alpha$ consisting solely of $I$ and $X$ operators, regardless of the specific qubit $q$ or graph $G_i$.
-Consequently, by preparing a $+1$ eigenstate of $X^{\otimes n}$ and measuring in the $X$ basis, it becomes possible to determine all the fidelity ratios $\mu_q^{(BG)}$ simultaneously, with a single \gls{mlcb} execution.
+Consequently, by preparing a $+1$ eigenstate of $X^{\otimes n}$ and measuring in the $X$ basis, it becomes possible to determine all the eigenvalue ratios $\mu_q^{(BG)}$ simultaneously, with a single \gls{mlcb} execution.
 This parallelization introduces only a limited overhead compared to the conventional procedure.
 Together with the details in Appendix~\ref{app:equivalence}, the remainder of this section provides a concrete and operational framework for implementing \gls{mlcb} in relevant scenarios, highlighting the protocol's capability to unlock additional \gls{dof} in an efficient way.